tergel93/hisi/README.md

-hisi (history Improved) is a command-line application that enhances the shell history navigation experience by providing Vim-like controls.
-Currently compatible only with zsh on macOS.
+hisi (history Improved) is a command-line tool that offers a Vim-like interface for navigating shell history records.

 # Installation
 1. Clone the repository